MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-SafeAttachmentPolicy.md

 ### -Enable
 The Enable parameter works with the Action parameter to specify the action for the safe attachment policy.
 Valid values are:

-- $true: The Action parameter specifies the action for the Safe Attachment policy.
+- $true: The Action parameter specifies the action if malware is detected in attachments.
 - $false: This is the default value.
 Attachments are not scanned by Safe Attachments, regardless of the value of the Action parameter.
-This value corresponds to **Off** for the **Safe Attachments unknown malware response** property of the policy in the admin center.
+Corresponds to the value **Off** for the **Safe Attachments unknown malware response** policy setting in the admin center.

-To enable or disable a complete Safe Attachments policy in the admin center (the combination of the rule and the corresponding associated policy in PowerShell), use the Enable-SafeAttachmentRule or Disable-SafeAttachmentRule cmdlets.
+To enable or disable a complete Safe Attachments policy in the admin center (the combination of the rule and the associated policy in PowerShell), use the Enable-SafeAttachmentRule or Disable-SafeAttachmentRule cmdlets.

 ```yaml
 Type: Boolean